Great Basin National Park: Lehman Caves

 The Lehman Caves were originally protected as a national monument in 1922, which was combined with the national park in 1986.
+The cave is about two miles long, making it the longest known cave in Nevada.
+The park offers two different tours of the cave: a 0.6-mile long tour which lasts approximately 90 minutes and a 0.4 mile tour which lasts approximately 60 minutes.

 The cave had been known to indigenous peoples long before the arrival of Europeans.
 In 1885, Absalom Lehman, a rancher in the area, began guiding tours into the cave.
 Visitors' inscriptions in the cave from the era before it became a National Monument note its use and popularity among recent settlers to the region.

 Several species occupy the Lehman Caves.
 Bacteria are the most common.
 Crickets, spiders, pseudoscorpions, mites, and springtails may live their full lifecycles in the cave.
 They are dependent on organic material packed in by other animals or washed in from the surface.

 Other animals use the cave, but must leave to forage for food.
 These include chipmunks, mice, pack rats, and several species of bats.
 Only insectivorous bats occur in the Great Basin.
 At least 10 species of bats have been found in the vicinity of Great Basin National Park, including the Townsend's big-eared bat.